-Australia has a rich migration history, along with the considerable development in the attitudes towards to the migrants.
-The first migrants were decidedly involuntary, the convicts transported from Britain, Ireland and, to a lesser degree, other British colonies.
-Altogether 80,000 arrived in New South Wales between 1788 and 1840.
-From the 1830s they were joined by small numbers of voluntary migrants, again principally from Britain and Ireland.
+Australia has a rich migration history, along with a considerable development in attitudes towards migrants.
+The first migrants were decidedly involuntary; the convicts were transported from Britain, Ireland, and, to a lesser degree, other British colonies.
+Altogether, 80,000 people arrived in New South Wales between 1788 and 1840.
+From the 1830s on, they were joined by small numbers of voluntary migrants, again principally from Britain and Ireland.

-However the nature of Australian migration changed completely, with the discovery of gold just outside Bathurst in 1851.
+However, the nature of Australian migration changed completely with the discovery of gold just outside Bathurst in 1851.
 People arrived in far greater numbers and from more varied backgrounds than ever before.
-By the time of Federation the total population was close to four million of whom one in four was born overseas.
+By the time of the Federation, the total population was close to four million, of whom one in four was born overseas.
 Many had been given assisted passages.
-Whilst the majority were of British or Irish extraction, there were significant numbers of Europeans, particularly Germans, and Chinese.
+While the majority were of British or Irish extraction, there were significant numbers of Europeans, particularly Germans and Chinese.

 When the Second World War ended, the government took an entirely new approach to migration.
-In 1945, the Department of Immigration was established, headed up by Arthur Calwell.
-It resolved that Australia should have annual population growth of two per cent, of which only half could come from natural increase.
+In 1945, the Department of Immigration was established, headed by Arthur Calwell.
+It resolved that Australia should have annual population growth of two percent, of which only half could come from natural increases.
 70,000 immigrants a year were needed to make up the difference.
-During the few years this scheme operated, nearly 171,000 arrived.
+During the few years this scheme operated, nearly 171,000 people arrived.

-From the 1950s, Australia began to relax its ‘White Australia’ policy.
-In 1956 non-European residents were allowed to apply for citizenship.
+In the 1950s, Australia began to relax its ‘White Australia’ policy.
+In 1956, non-European residents were allowed to apply for citizenship.

 In 1975, the first of what would become known as ‘boat people’ arrived in Darwin.
-More than 25 000 arrived in the next thirty years, initially from East Timor and then from Vietnam, China and, most recently, the Middle East.
+More than 25,000 people arrived in the next thirty years, initially from East Timor and then from Vietnam, China, and, most recently, the Middle East.
 All are subject to compulsory internment while their claims of refugee status are assessed.
 Although Australia has been criticised by the United Nations and Amnesty International for the injustice of interring all illegal migrants, particularly children, it continues to this day.

 In 1996, for the first time in Australia’s migration history, the number of British migrants arriving fell to second place behind New Zealand.
-Renewed prosperity in Europe has also meant that, where once Italians and Greeks made up the majority of non-British new arrivals, today, after New Zealand, it is people from China, South Africa and India.
+Renewed prosperity in Europe has also meant that, where once Italians and Greeks made up the majority of non-British new arrivals, today, after New Zealand, it is people from China, South Africa, and India.
 Conflicts overseas have also meant that Australia is now taking refugees from countries previously unrepresented.
-In 2006 the fastest growing refugee group is from Sudan followed by Afghanistan and Iraq.
+In 2006, the fastest-growing refugee group was from Sudan, followed by Afghanistan and Iraq.

 OPPORTUNITIES AND PROCESS